China virus cases surpass SARS as big economic hit looms

 Airlines to suspend flights to mainland China include Lufthansa, Air Canada, American Airlines and British Airways.
 Air France cabin crew unions were demanding the same, sources said, though the company has already allowed pilots and crew to opt out of China flights.

+“Certainly infections can and do spread fairly easily within a plane,” said Paul Hunter, professor of medicine at Britain’s University of East Anglia.
+While it was unwise to put confirmed patients on a plane, if needed, they could be kept a few rows and seats away from others, he added.

-Fuelling concern over damage to productivity, thousands of Chinese factory workers on Lunar New Year holidays may struggle to get back to work next week, due to travel restrictions.
+Fuelling concern over damage to China’s productivity, thousands of factory workers on Lunar New Year holidays may struggle to get back to work next week due to travel restrictions.

-Streets in many Chinese cities were largely deserted and tourist attractions shut.
-Starbucks coffee shops were requiring temperature checks and masks.
+Chinese cities were largely deserted, with tourist attractions shut and Starbucks coffee shops requiring temperature checks and masks.

-Cases of human-to-human transmission outside China are of particular concern to medics, but it is too early to determine how lethal the coronavirus is, as there are likely to be many cases of milder infections going undetected.

-With local officials facing a backlash from China’s public, especially over their early response, the health chief of Huanggang city - also in Hubei province, with a population of 7.5 million - was dismissed, authorities said.
+With local officials facing a backlash from China’s public, the health chief of Huanggang city - also in Hubei province, - was dismissed after being unable to answer basic questions on state television.

+“I don’t know, I’m unclear ...
+Don’t ask me how many people are being treated,” Tang Zhihong said on television, hours before her sacking was announced in a terse statement.

 Reporting by Pei Li, Gabriel Crossley, Cate Cadell, Kevin Yao and Muyu Xu in Beijing; Samuel Shen and David Stanway in Shanghai; Josh Smith, Sangmi Cha and Joyce Lee in Seoul, Chang-Ran Kim in Tokyo and Se Young Lee; Stephanie Nebehay in Geneva; Kate Kelland in London; Crispian Balmer in Rome; Thu Thu Aung in Yangon; Ben Blanchard in Taipei; Writing by Andrew Cawthorne; Editing by Clarence Fernandez and Nick Macfie